brykneval/brykneval.github.io/beauty/cetaphil/5-cetaphil-daily-advance-ultra-hydrating-lotion.md

 dispenser: Plastic Jar
 variants: CET-L-CDAUHL-005-100GM_100 gm_1039
 variant_type: size
+rating: 4.2
+rating_count: 11232
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Cetaphil Daily Advance Ultra Hydrating Lotion, we found it to be a deeply nourishing option for dry and sensitive skin.
+Formulated with a blend of niacinamide, panthenol, and glycerin, this lotion helps to improve the skin's resilience and provides 48-hour hydration.
+The inclusion of shea butter and macadamia seed oil offers additional emollient benefits, leaving the skin feeling soft and smooth.
+Its non-greasy, fragrance-free formula is suitable for both face and body, making it versatile for daily use.
+Dermatologist-tested and hypoallergenic, it's designed to be gentle on sensitive skin.
+Users have reported that it effectively relieves dryness and tightness, restoring comfort to the skin.
+For optimal results, apply generously to clean, dry skin as part of your daily skincare routine.
+Overall, this lotion is a reliable choice for those seeking long-lasting hydration and skin barrier support.
 ---
 {% include buy.html description="100 gm" title=page.title button_text="Rs 1,039 from Daraz" link="https://s.daraz.com.np/s.ggHI?cc" %}